XavierGeerinck/TodoListFluxReactHapi/Article1-BasicComponentStructure.md

 1. Maximum reusability; we can just drag and drop and re-use components (if they are written correctly)
 2. Better security; by recreating existing html components (for example input) we can prevent security issues from happening (think of xss).
 3. Fast POC building; when you have a library, you can just drag and drop existing components, apply a new style and you got a POC in a few hours instead of days.
-4. Complex forms are easy; Ever tried to make a page with 20 input fields in Angular, Plain html?
+4. Complex forms are easy; ever tried to make a page with 20 input fields in Angular, plain HTML?
 Then you know forms are a pain!
-React makes this as aeasy as possible and we can even add validation and others by bundling it all in a single component.
+React makes this as easy as possible and we can even add validation and others by bundling it all in a single component.
 5. Need updates to your application when something changes?
 React got you covered, by using a store and state change listeners we are able to update just the components that are needed.
 No need to refresh the complete page.

 These advantages are in my personal opinion the future of the web.
 No need to juggle around bad code to prevent XSS injection attacks, easy forms and most import re-usability is what we need!